 - Border crossing card

-- A photo ID issued by the Pascua Yaqui Tribe and the Tohono Oʼodham Nation or another federally recognized tribe
+- A photo ID issued by the Pascua Yaqui Tribe, the Tohono Oʼodham Nation or another federally recognized tribe

 - HSPD-12 PIV card (issued to federal employees and contractors)